Roadmap to this page

 The UN's Humanitarian Chief, Tom Fletcher, someone who has been to Congo, Sudan, and other war-torn countries, says he's “never” seen anything like Gaza.
 “It's a horror show.”

-If Palestinians had inflicted upon Jews the horrors that the Israeli state has carried out every single day for over 600 days in Gaza, there is no question what the world would have called this.
+If Palestinians had inflicted upon Jews the horrors that the Israeli state has carried out every single day for over two years in Gaza, there is no question what the world would have called this.

 There would be no hesitation to call it what it is: GENOCIDE.